-When it’s a slow tear that develops over time, patients often try to combat the discomfort using anti-inflammatory or pain medication.
-While these may help with pain, they won’t repair the tear in the tendons that is causing the pain.
+When the condition is a slow tear that develops over time, patients often try to combat the discomfort by using anti-inflammatory or pain medication.
+While these may help with pain, they won’t repair the tear that is causing the pain in the tendons.
 As blood flow to these tendons is poor, they repair themselves more slowly than other parts of the body.
-In the case of a full tear, the tendon is no longer able to repair itself and the rotator cuff repair procedure will become necessary.
+In the case of a full tear, the tendon is no longer able to repair itself and a rotator cuff repair surgery will become necessary.

-Rotator cuff repair is a procedure that repairs ripped tendons in the shoulder.
-Using state-of-the-art techniques, your Board-Certified experts at one of the five Gotham City Orthopedics locations in NYC or New Jersey can turn your painful injury into a normal, functioning and pain-free shoulder.
+Rotator cuff surgery is a procedure that repairs ripped tendons in the shoulder.
+Using state-of-the-art technology and proven techniques, our board-certified sports medicine surgeons can transform your painful injury into a normal, functioning, and pain-free shoulder.

-The three most common methods of rotator cuff repair are the open repair, the all-arthroscopic repair and the mini-open repair.
-Understanding these and discussing them with your Orthopedic Surgeon during your consultation is the best way to establish which method is best for your needs.
+The three most common methods of rotator cuff repair are open repair, all-arthroscopic repair, and mini-open repair.
+Understanding these procedures and discussing them with your orthopedic surgeon during your consultation is the best way to establish which method is best for your needs.

-This procedure is less invasive than the open repair, and is considered the least invasive rotator cuff repair technique.
-It’s performed using a tiny camera—called an arthroscope—that is inserted into your shoulder joint.
+This procedure is less invasive than the open rotator cuff repair and is considered the least invasive rotator cuff repair technique.
+Arthroscopic rotator cuff repair is performed using a tiny camera, called an arthroscope, that is inserted into your shoulder joint.
 With the camera as a guide, the surgeon then uses miniature instruments to repair the torn tendon.

-Due to the minimally invasive nature of the all-arthroscopic repair, patients are usually able to go home the same day as their surgery.
+Due to the minimally invasive nature of the all-arthroscopic repair, patients are usually able to go home the same day and recover much faster than with open rotator cuff surgery.

 The mini-open repair is a method that takes advantage of newer technologies and instruments to repair the rotator cuff through a smaller incision than the traditional open repair.
-Using arthroscopy to access and treat the damaged rotator cuff and structures, some repairs are done without the need to detach the shoulder muscle.
-Once those repairs are finished, the surgeon then completes the procedure through the mini-open incision, viewing the tear directly instead of through the camera and video monitor.
+Using an arthroscope to access and treat the damaged rotator cuff and structures, some repairs are done without the need to detach the shoulder muscle.
+Once these repairs are finished, the surgeon then completes the procedure through the mini-open incision, viewing the tear directly instead of through the camera and video monitor.